-'we' and 'us', for these purposes, includes first direct and any HSBC Group Company worldwide.
+In this section, 'we' and 'us' includes first direct and any HSBC Group Company worldwide.

-Amounts owed to us and due for payment include, eg amounts owed under a loan, credit card, mortgage or overdraft.
+Amounts owed to us and due for payment include, for example, amounts owed under a loan, credit card, mortgage or overdraft.

 We can take money from accounts in your name or held jointly with another person (X) as shown below: